 The following is a list of rules that differ from VHSL.
 These rules will be in effect for the games.

-- 6-7, 8-9 and 10-12 year olds will play 2 – 20 minute halves with a 3-minute half time.
+8-9 year olds will play 2 – 20 minute halves with a 3 minute half time.
 They will play full court 5 on 5 with lowered baskets, 9 ft. and a Jr./intermediate size 28.5 ball.
-Games can be played on Saturdays.
-Clock only stops in the last 2 minutes of the second quarter.
+Games can be played on Saturdays, and weeknights.

-- 3 point shots – Count in all age division.
+– 3 point shots – Count in this age division.

 – Bench Location – Team benches will be located opposite of spectators, with parents and team benches not exceeding past the first hash mark on the court.
 Only two designated coaches per team allowed on the sideline, and they must remain within the hash marks.

-- Substitution –X marks the spot.
-Players must check in at the center court opposite the scorer’s table and remain on the spot until subbed.
+– Substitution – X marks the spot.
+Players must check in at the score table and remain on the spot until subbed.

-- Referees – Two officials will be used (except 6-7 division).
+– Referees – Two officials per game.
 Officials have final say, and may override scorekeeper.
 They should arrive 15 minutes before tip off.
 The officials must sign the scorebook for ages 6-12.

-- Maintaining of books and scoreboard – Each game it is up to the coach to find a parent or asst. coach to keep track of the scoreboard and the books.
-They are to collect rosters from coaches and record them into designated scorebook.
+– Scorekeepers Duties – Collect rosters from coaches and record them into designated scorebook.
 Communicate with coaches and officials, and notify officials of substitution (if applicable.)
 Keep score by player and running score, record fouls (if applicable,) and notify officials and coaches if player has fouled out.

-- Clock – 20 min. running clock will be used.
-Clock will stop within last two minutes of the second half for dead balls, i.e. fouls, out of bounds, timeouts.
+– Clock –Clock will stop for all dead balls, i.e. fouls, out of bounds, timeouts.
 Clock stops for all serious injuries and blood.

 – Fouls – A player receiving their 6th foul will foul out.